City Hicks: Production

 "City Hicks" was produced for the series' fourth season and aired during a Nickelodeon-"commissioned" fifth season.
 It was storyboarded at Character Builders in Ohio, a less costly alternative to most animation studios such as Rough Draft Studios by Jim Kammerud alongside Arthur Filloy, formerly of Mr. Big Cartoons, to save costs.
-The low quality of its storytelling was made worse by the fact director Ken Bruce was assigned the responsibility to direct the episode after it had been animated at Toon-Us-In.
+The low quality of its storytelling was made worse by the fact director Ken Bruce was assigned the responsibility to direct the episode after it had been animated at Toon-Us-In, which was the main criticism of the episode itself.

 Reception

 American journalist Thad Komorowski gave the episode zero out of five stars, calling it one of the worst in the series with its only saving grace being Richard Daskas' color styling.